-Delay variations (jitter) in computations and communications cause degradation of performance in control applications.
+Delay variations (jitter) in computations and communications cause degradation of performance in e.g. control applications.
 There are many sources of jitter, including variations in execution time and bus contention.

-This paper presents methods to reduce the jitter caused by the bit-stuffing mechanism in the Controller Area Network (CAN).
-By introducing some restrictions, such as a small reduction of available frame priorities, we are able to reduce the number of stuffed bits in the worst case.
-We also combine this with some of our previous work that reduces the number of stuffed bits in the data part of the frame.
+This paper presents methods to reduce the variation of frame (message) transmission time caused by the bitstuffing mechanism in the Controller Area Network (CAN).
+By introducing some restrictions, such as a small reduction of available frame priorities, we are able to reduce the number of stuff-bits in the worst case.
+We also combine this with some of our previous work that reduces the number of stuff-bits in the data part of the frame.
 We show the actual penalty introduced by forbidding priorities, and we show the overall improvement by using these techniques together in a small case study.

-1 Introduction
+1. Introduction

-During the last decade real-time researchers have extended schedulability analysis to a mature technique which for non-trivial systems can be used to determine whether a set of tasks executing on a single CPU or in a distributed system will meet their deadlines or not [1][3][16] [21].
+During the last decade real-time researchers have extended schedulability analysis to a mature technique which for non-trivial systems can be used to determine whether a set of tasks executing on a single CPU or in a distributed system will meet their deadlines or not [1][3][16][21].
 The essence of this analysis is to investigate if deadlines are met in a worst case scenario.
 Whether this worst case actually will occur during execution, or if it is likely to occur, is not normally considered.